Nathan Page: Cycling

-Career
+Acting career

 In the first years of his acting career, Page primarily worked in theatre productions in Adelaide.
+In 2002 he appeared in Same, Same But Different, a major work created by Kate Champion and performed by dance theatre company Force Majeure.
+The work was performed at Sydney Festival, Brisbane Festival, Sydney Opera House, and the Melbourne Festival.

-He appeared in the films Strange Fits of Passion in 1999 and Sample People in 2000.
-In 2003, Page had a recurring role in the third series of The Secret Life of Us as Charlie, Richie Blake's boyfriend.
-In 2009, he was lauded for his performance as Ray "Chuck" Bennett in Underbelly: A Tale of Two Cities.
+Page appeared in the films Strange Fits of Passion in 1999 and Sample People in 2000.
+In 2003, he had a recurring role in the third season of The Secret Life of Us as Charlie, Richie Blake's boyfriend.
+In 2009, he was lauded for his performance as Ray 'Chuck' Bennett in Underbelly: A Tale of Two Cities.

-In 2011, he played Alasdair "Mac" Macdonald, the husband of Ita Buttrose in Paper Giants: The Birth of Cleo, an ABC mini-series about Buttrose's life.
+In 2011, Page played Alasdair 'Mac' Macdonald, the husband of Ita Buttrose in Paper Giants: The Birth of Cleo, an ABC miniseries about Buttrose's life.
 After the series aired, Macdonald sued the ABC for defamation for erroneously depicting him as deserting his family.
 Scenes of Page's performance in Paper Giants were played in court as evidence.
 The ABC later issued a formal apology to Macdonald.

-In 2012, Page co-starred as Detective Inspector Jack Robinson in the first series of Miss Fisher's Murder Mysteries opposite Essie Davis, with whom he had appeared in a stage production of MacBeth in Adelaide in July 1998.
-Miss Fisher has been very successful, with an average of more than 1.5 million viewers per episode in Australia and global distribution in more than 120 territories.
-The ABC aired the second and third series of Miss Fisher in 2013 and 2015.

-In 2013, Page played Henry Stokes in Underbelly: Squizzy on Nine Network.
+In 2012, Page co-starred as Detective Inspector Jack Robinson in the first season of Miss Fisher's Murder Mysteries opposite Essie Davis, with whom he had appeared in a stage production of Macbeth in July 1998.
+In 2013, he played Henry Stokes in Underbelly: Squizzy on Nine Network.
 In 2015, he played Koz Krilich in Hiding on the ABC.

 In 2016, Page returned to the stage for the first time in ten years.
-He played Vinnie in The Distance with the Melbourne Theatre Company and starred as Robert Hannay in The 39 Steps with the State Theatre Company of South Australia in Adelaide.
+He played Vinnie in The Distance with the Melbourne Theatre Company and starred as Richard Hannay in The 39 Steps with the State Theatre Company of South Australia in Adelaide.

+Page was cast as a lead actor in the 2020 film Miss Fisher and the Crypt of Tears.
+He appeared in the 2020 thriller film Escape from Pretoria, alongside Daniel Radcliffe, which was filmed in Adelaide in March 2019.
+In 2022, Page appeared in an episode of the thriller television series The Tourist, playing Constable Alex.